FailAcademy/learning/wdp-vancouver/_slides/week-03/01-ajax-apis.md

 });
 ```

-Because the JSON data is pre-processed by jQuery based on the response `Content-Type`, it is passed in as a JS object, we are able to access it's properties (such as the `login`) using the JavaScript dot notation we're already familiar with.
+ We are now able to access properties within the data object (such as the `login`) using the JavaScript dot notation.

 ---